Y2K Fonts

 Graffiti-Inspired

 The graffiti-like appearance serves as a significant characteristic of the Bad Bunny font.
 The style derives from urban culture and street art because it matches the artist’s origins and musical content.
-Fans appreciate the rough handmade appearance of the text that makes each letter more authentic and real.
+Fans appreciate the rough handmade appearance of the text that makes each letter more authentic.

 Retro and Nostalgic